NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Activates if only hitting the second hit
   - Damage reduced from 75 to 70
   - First hit turns back turned opponents around
+  - First hit hitbox duration increased by one frame
 - 2X
   - Starts 3 frames faster and ends 8 frames later
   - Drains slightly more than 12.5% meter on a miss at the end of the move